DeFecT-FF: a machine learning force field framework for high throughput defect modeling in CdTe-based solar cells: Introduction

-CdTe often suffers from low hole density, limiting its efficiency in PV applications \cite{Srisuda1, Srisuda2}.
-To mitigate this, Cu is typically introduced as an acceptor dopant, enhancing hole density \cite{Srisuda1, Srisuda2}.
-Cu doping is typically achieved through high-temperature annealing (673–723 K) in the presence of Cl, followed by a lower-temperature activation step (473–573 K) \cite{Yang_Yin}.
-During CdCl$_{2}$ treatment, Cl and Cu diffuse into CdTe at concentrations of 10\textsuperscript{17}–10\textsuperscript{19} cm\textsuperscript{-3}, significantly altering electronic properties \cite{Srisuda1, Srisuda2}.
-While Cu$_{i}$ and Cl$_{Te}$ act as shallow donors, Cu$_{Cd}$ behaves as a non-shallow acceptor, even forming defect complexes such as (Cu$_{i}$+Cu$_{Cd}$), (Cl$_{i}$+Te$_{Cd}$), and (Cl$_{i}$+Cu$_{Cd}$)$^{2+}$ \cite{Krasikov_1, Krasikov_2, Krasikov_3, Krasikov_4, Krasikov_5, CdTe_1}.
-However, Cu doping typically results in a suboptimal hole density (~10\textsuperscript{14} cm\textsuperscript{-3}), far lower than the ideal ~10\textsuperscript{16} cm\textsuperscript{-3} \cite{CdTe_3}. \\
+CdTe often suffers from low hole density, limiting its PV efficiency \cite{Srisuda1, Srisuda2}.
+Cu is commonly introduced as an acceptor dopant via high-temperature CdCl$_2$ annealing, where Cu and Cl diffuse at 10$^{17}$–10$^{19}$ cm$^{-3}$, altering electronic properties \cite{Yang_Yin, Srisuda1, Srisuda2}.
+While Cu$_{i}$ and Cl$_{Te}$ act as shallow donors and Cu$_{Cd}$ as a non-shallow acceptor forming complexes such as (Cu$_{i}$+Cu$_{Cd}$) and (Cl$_{i}$+Cu$_{Cd}$)$^{2+}$ \cite{Krasikov_1, Krasikov_2, CdTe_1}, Cu doping typically yields suboptimal hole density ($\sim$10$^{14}$ cm$^{-3}$) compared to the ideal value of $\sim$10$^{16}$ cm$^{-3}$ \cite{CdTe_3}.
+In contrast, group V dopants such as As achieve higher hole densities without reducing carrier lifetime \cite{Ablekim, CdTe_1}.
+Se alloying to create CdSe$_{x}$Te$_{1-x}$ further enhances PV efficiency by improving absorption, band alignment, and carrier lifetimes \cite{Ablekim, Fiducia2019-wa}.
+ZnTe, with favorable band alignment, serves as an efficient hole transport layer \cite{Gorai_Krasikov}.
+Thus, exploring the defect chemistry of Cd/Zn–S/Se/Te alloys is vital to improving CdTe- and CdSeTe-based thin-film solar cells \cite{De_Souza_Harrington_2023}. \\